hashicorp/nomad/website/source/intro/index.html.markdown

 Nomad is a tool for managing a cluster of machines and running applications on them.
-Nomad abstracts away machines and the location of applications, and instead enables user to declare what they want to run and Nomad handles where they should run and how to run them.
+Nomad abstracts away machines and the location of applications, and instead enables users to declare what they want to run and Nomad handles where they should run and how to run them.

 The key features of Nomad are:

 * **Docker Support**: Nomad supports Docker as a first-class workload type.
-  Jobs submitted to Nomad can use the “docker” driver to easily deploy containerized applications to a cluster.
+  Jobs submitted to Nomad can use the `docker` driver to easily deploy containerized applications to a cluster.
 Nomad enforces the user-specified constraints, ensuring the application only runs in the correct region, datacenter, and host environment.
 Jobs can specify the number of instances needed and